mrdmnd/portunus/README.md

 ## Installation

-Policygen is comprised of two core components:
+Policygen contains two core components:

-1) A distributed, CPU-powered RPC simulation service, for evaluating policy networks against a minimal simulation engine (sort of like SIMC).
+1) A networked, distributed, CPU-powered RPC simulation service, for evaluating policy functions against a minimal simulation engine (sort of like SIMC-lite).
-The idea is to scale this horizontally, with as many copies of the simulation server running as you like.
-Simulation requests are sent to a load balancer which distributes load among the service backends.
-Currently, I've only implemented the "localhost" version of this.
+This component scales horizontally, intended to be run behind a load balancer.

-2) A local, GPU-powered reinforcement learning module that trains a deep neural network to evaluate the (state, action) Q-function, and performs policy gradient descent to iteratively improve our policy.
+2) A local GPU-powered reinforcement learning module built on TensorFlow that trains a deep neural network to evaluate a (state, action) Q-function, and performs policy gradient descent to iteratively improve our policy.

-Most of the building blocks for this project are Google open-source libraries.
+Policygen depends heavily on [Bazel](https://bazel.build/) to build itself and its dependencies, most of the which are Google-backed open-source libraries.
 Let's install some of these now.
-We assume a modern 64-bit architecture running some flavor of linux, ideally with an NVIDIA GPU.
-I am running on Arch Linux;
-you may need to translate these instructions to fit your distribution or package manager.
+We assume a modern 64-bit architecture running some flavor of linux with a C++11 compiler, ideally with an NVIDIA GPU.
+I am running on Arch Linux; you may need to translate these instructions to fit your distribution or package manager.

-### Get Started
+### Requirements
-Let's get some dependencies built.

-- You need a modern compiler (code is tested with clang 5.0.1 on Arch Linux)
+Policygen requires a modern compiler toolchain that supports C++11.
+In addition, if you want to leverage the GPU acceleration of TensorFlow's NN training, you must have access to a CUDA enabled video card.
+Finally, we assume a Python3 installation.
+At the time of writing, Policygen does not explicitly intend to support Windows.
+Any Linux or OSX based machines should have no problems.

-- [Bazel](https://bazel.build/) - you need this to build both TensorFlow and PolicyGen.
+- [Bazel](https://bazel.build/) - you'll need this to build both TensorFlow and PolicyGen.

   On my system, this is installed with `sudo pacman -S bazel`.